vivi7/telegram-download-daemon/README.md

 # Installation

-You need Python3 (3.6 works fine, 3.5 will crash randomly).
+You need Python3 (3.6 or more).

-Install dependencies by running this command:
+Install dependencies by running those commands:

-    pip install -r requirements.txt
+    pip install -r app/requirements.txt

 (If you don't want to install `cryptg` and its dependencies, you just need to install `telethon`)